MostAwesomeDude/construct/docs/compilation.rst

 Compiled classes only parse faster, building and sizeof defers to core classes

-AssertionError and standard hierarchy exceptions can be raised (core classes are resticted to ConstructError and its derivatives)
+AssertionError and standard hierarchy exceptions can be raised (core classes are resticted to ConstructError-derivatives)

 Lambdas (unlike `this` expressions) are not compilable